mochi-hpc/mochi-spack-packages/README.md

 Argonne, where a home file system is shared between a linux cluster, a blue gene, and a Cray.
 You can describe `packages.py` for each platform.

+### Side note: using modules

+Spack works well with the module command for loading and unloading particular packages in your environment once they have been built.
+You can get the module command using any of these methods:

+* install the environment-modules package in your distribution
+    * then add . /etc/profile.d/modules.sh to your bashrc
+* install the lmod package in your distribution
+    * see lmod documentation for what to do next
+    * this is a competitor to environment-modules that has similar syntax
+* run spack bootstrap
+    * this will make spack build and install its very own environment-modules package, as well as a variety of other system utilities that it might want

+The remainder of this document assumes that you will use the module command to load and unload packages once built.

 ### Further package configuration

 Spack has a bit of trouble resolving a dependency if it is not exactly the same